 For more information about teaching special education and other jobs, please visit: Council for Exceptional Children

 How do the clinical hours work?

-How will I fit 20 hours into my semester schedule?
+How will I fit clinical hours into my semester schedule?

 By learning and utilizing time management skills, you will be able to work these hours into your semester schedule.
-On average, 20 hours a semester works out to be about two hours per week in the classroom.
+On average, 20 hours a semester works out to be about two hours per week in the classroom; upper level classes have more required clinical hours, which equates to more hours per week in the classroom.
 This doesn’t include your travel time to and from your clinical placement.
-IPED recommends keeping one or two mornings a week open so you have this time to go to your school placement to help you complete the required clinical hours.
-The IPED advisor is available to work with you to learn time management skills.
+We recommend keeping one or two mornings a week open so you have this time to go to your school placement to help you complete the required clinical hours.
+The teacher edcuation advisor is available to work with you to learn time management skills.

 What if I don’t end up liking teaching?

 Don’t worry!
 Exploring is very important to help you learn what you like or dislike about any degree program.
 EDU 100 is a good class to introduce you to the teaching profession.
 If you decide that teaching isn’t for you, you can work with the teacher education advisor to change your major or continue exploring your options.

 Dr. Dana Ryan

 As the Director of Advanced Professional Development, Dr. Ryan partners with local school districts to create engaging and timely workshops, courses, and programs for educator professional growth.
 She has spent over ten years in higher education preparing educators at the undergraduate and graduate levels and teaches educator preparation seminars and courses in literacy methods and assessment at UW-Parkside.
 Her research interests include children’s independent book choice and the development and maintenance of classroom libraries.